About the Author

 Qualified retirement plans for private practice pathologists allow contributions to these plans to be fully tax-deductible.

-Moreover, these plans are created using a predetermined formula by the practice based on several factors.
-This retirement fund can only be accessed according to the timing determined by the plan.
+• Defined Benefit Plans: These are created using a predetermined formula by the practice based on several factors.
+The retirement fund can only be accessed according to the timing determined by the plan.

 Both employed and private practice pathologists can take advantage of retirement plans like the traditional IRA and Roth IRA.